-The Senate Appropriations Committee passed the legal cannabis bill S. 21 today.
+The Senate Appropriations Committee passed the legal cannabis bill S. 21 introduced by Nick Scutari.
 Due to its amendments, it contains language different than A. 21.

 Appropriations Chair Paul Sarlo (D-Bergen) said that because the legal cannabis bills S. 21 and A. 21 are different, further negotiation is necessary before a final vote can take place.